 "Dwelling" means any building or structure, or portion thereof, intended for residential use.

-"Dwelling Unit" means one or more rooms physically arranged so as to create an independent housekeeping establishment for occupancy by one family with separate toilets and facilities for cooking and sleeping.
+"Dwelling Unit (d.u.)means one or more rooms physically arranged so as to create an independent housekeeping establishment for occupancy by one family with separate toilets and facilities for cooking and sleeping.
 Buildings with more than one (1) kitchen or set of cooking facilities are considered to contain more than one (1) dwelling unit unless the additional cooking facilities are clearly accessory to a dwelling unit as determined by the development services director.
 Factors for determining whether cooking facilities are accessory to a dwelling unit may include but are not limited to:

 A building design which allows all occupants ready access to all portions of the building including cooking facilities;